DokkarRachidReda/portfolio-data-science/index.md

 ### Krello Data Engineering on Azure

-Developed end-to-end data integration solutions using Azure PostgreSQL, Azure Data Factory, and Snowflake, seamlessly transferring private dev data from Krello (a startup I co-founded).
-Implemented ETL pipelines for PostgreSQL to Snowflake, orchestrated web scraping workflows with Apache Airflow, and automated data lake-to-warehouse integration.
+Developed end-to-end data integration solutions using **Azure PostgreSQL**, **Azure Data Factory**, and **Snowflake**, seamlessly transferring private dev data from Krello (a startup I co-founded).
+Implemented **ETL pipelines** for PostgreSQL to Snowflake, **orchestrated web scraping workflows with Apache Airflow**, and automated data lake-to-warehouse integration.

 *The databricks part has not been implemented yet.